Authors

 He has had the privilege of working on books for Nobel Peace Laureates Desmond Tutu, Nelson Mandela, the Dalai Lama, and Jody Williams.
 He has written books with Desmond Tutu for over a decade and most recently is the co-author of The Book of Joy with Desmond Tutu and the Dalai Lama.
 His books have been credited with convincing then-President Bill Clinton to stop genocide and for launching the modern anti-slavery movement.
 He is currently the co-founder with Desmond Tutu and Pam Omidyar of Human Journey, which is using multimedia to spread visionary ideas that can improve our lives and our world.
 Doug is also the Founder & President of Idea Architects, a creative book and media agency helping visionaries create a wiser, healthier, and more just world.
 One book at a time.
 He comes from a publishing family and learned about ideas, books, and culture around the dinner table.
 He is married to Rachel Carlton Abrams, an integrative physician and the love of his life.
 They have three children, Jesse, Kayla, and Eliana.
 He can also be found riding waves where he lives in Santa Cruz, California.

 William Finnegan is the author of Barbarian Days: A Surfing Life, which won the 2016 Pulitzer Prize for Autobiography.
 He is also the author of Cold New World, A Complicated War, Dateline Soweto and Crossing the Line.
 He has twice been a National Magazine Award finalist and has won numerous journalism awards, including two Overseas Press Club awards since 2009.
-Barbarian Days: A Surfing Life received the 2016 Pulitzer Prize for Autobiography.
+Barbarian Days received the 2016 Pulitzer Prize for Autobiography.
 A staff writer at The New Yorker since 1987, he lives in Manhattan.

 David Helvarg is an author and Executive Director of Blue Frontier Campaign (www.bluefront.org).
 David has written: Bue Frontier, The War Against the Greens, 50 Ways to Save the Ocean, Rescue Warriors, Saved by the Sea, and The Golden Shore - California's Love Affair with the Sea.
 In addition to his books, David is editor of the Ocean and Coastal Conservation Guide, organizer of the Peter Benchley Ocean Awards and Blue Vision Summits for ocean activists.
 He is the winner of Coastal Living Magazine’s 2005 Leadership Award and the 2007 Herman Melville Literary Award.